 - 05/08 : Exam II (same venue as lectures, and during class hours)

->

-> Note: Submission deadline for assignments and project reports is BEFORE 11.59 PM on the concerned day.
+Note: Submission deadline for assignments is BEFORE 11.59 PM on the concerned day.
 Use Blackboard for uploads.

->

-> - Always mention sources in your assignment solutions and project writeups.
+- Always mention any sources that were relied on, in your assignment solutions.

-> - Late submissions will have an automatic 20% penalty per day.
+- Late submissions will have an automatic 20% penalty per day.

 - These are closed book, but one 8.5x11-inch handwritten cheatsheet is allowed.